goodgrid/okta-account-migrator/README.md

 ## Configuration

+### Target IdP configuration

+Okta Account Migrators purpose is to migrate accounts from source IdP (including application with built-in authentication to Okta).
+Therefor, the target IdP is always Okta.
+To authenticate to Okta Account Migrator, the Okta Sign-In Widget is used which integrated to Okta (Classic Engine) using the Authorization Code flow with client credentials.
+This parapgraph documents the configuration of the integration in the Okta target instance.

+- Add an OIDC application using method "OIDC - OpenID Connect" of Application Type "Web Application"
+- Give the application a name ("Okta Account Migrator [env]") and select "Authorization Code" for Grant Type
+- Set the redirect uri on https://[host]]/login/callback
+- Assign the application to the proper group
+- Save the app definition

+- Open the app's details and take the client id and client secret for configuration on the client side

+- Add the deployment url (https://[host]]/) to Trusted Origins for type=CORS at Security => API => Trusted Origins

+- Add an Access Policy for the default authorization server (if that's the one used) for the client (app) and with appropiate token life times.

 ### Generic app configuration
 Configration is made available to the app using `config.js`.
 However, as the app is expected to run in a container, actual configuration is set using environment variables in the container.
 The configuration options are described based on `config.js`.

 ```
 const config = {
     timezone: "Europe/Amsterdam",                               // The timezone is used to have correct
                                                                 // timestamps in logging
     server: {
-        username: process.env.SERVER_USERNAME,      // The username of the migration operator to log
-                                                    // onto the web UI
-        password: process.env.SERVER_PASSWORD,      // The password of the migration operator to log
-                                                    // onto the web UI
-                                                    // TODO: Compare hashes!
         port: process.env.SERVER_PORT,                          // The port on which the express webserver will listen
         cert: process.env.SERVER_CERT,                          // The server certificate of the express webserver
         key: process.env.SERVER_KEY                             // The private key with the server certificate
                                                                 // TODO: Make HTTPS optional
     },
     source: {
         plugin: "okta",                                         // The base name of the plugin implmenting
                                                                 //configuration and methods for the source IdP.
                                                                 //A file name with this base name and the 'js'
                                                                 // extension is expected to exist in the sources
                                                                 // directory of the app.
     },
     target: {
-        baseUrl: process.env.OKTA_TARGET_BASEURL,   // The base url, including api/v1 of the Okta target
+        baseUrl: process.env.OKTA_TARGET_BASEURL,               // The base url of the Okta target instance
-                                                    // instance
+        oidcRedirectUri: process.env.OKTA_OIDC_REDIRECT_URI,    // The redirect URI ending on /login/callback as
+                                                                // configured in the target Okta instance.
+        oidcClientId: process.env.OKTA_OIDC_CLIENT_ID,          // The OIDC client ID as provided when configuring
+                                                                // the app definition in the target Okta instance.
+        oidcClientSecret: process.env.OKTA_OIDC_CLIENT_SECRET,  // The OIDC client secret as provided after
-        token: process.env.OKTA_TARGET_TOKEN,       // The authentication token for the Okta target
+                                                                // configuring the app definition in the target Okta
-                                                    // instance
+                                                                // instance.
-                                                    // TODO: Implement scoped app authorization
         hookAuthentication: {
             header: "authorization",                            // The target Okta instance sending the hook will
                                                                 // authenticate itself with a secret in this header
             secret: process.env.OKTA_TARGET_SECRET              // The secret with which the Okta target instance will
                                                                 // authenticate itself.
         }
     }